On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Structure of the paper

-\subsection{Structure of the paper}
+\section{Structure of the paper}

-The rest of this paper is structured as follows.
-In Section~\ref{Sec_Epsilon_Neighbourhoods} we lay out the basic conceptual framework and terminology that will be used throughout the paper.
-Section~\ref{Subsec_Properties_of_Outward_Dir} contains a concise introduction to the notions and basic properties of \emph{contributors} (Definition~\ref{Def_Contributor}) and \emph{outward directions} (Definition~\ref{Def_outward_direction}) and their relationship with tangential properties of the boundary $\partial E_\eps$.
+The rest of the paper is structured as follows.
+Chapter~\ref{Sec_Epsilon_Neighbourhoods} sets up the conceptual framework and terminology that will be used throughout the paper.
+In Section~\ref{Subsec_Properties_of_Outward_Dir}, we introduce the notions of \emph{contributors} (Definition~\ref{Def_Contributor}) and \emph{outward directions} (Definition~\ref{Def_outward_direction}), and their basic properties.
+We also establish their relationship with the tangential properties of the boundary $\partial E_\eps$.

-In Section~\ref{Sec_Local_Structure} we shed light on local properties of boundary points $x \in \partial E_\eps$ in small neighbourhoods $\overline{B_r(x)}$.
+In Chapter~\ref{Sec_Local_Structure}, we investigate the local properties of boundary points $x \in \partial E_\eps$ in small neighbourhoods $\overline{B_r(x)}$.
 The key result is Proposition~\ref{Prop_local_contribution}, which states that for $E \subset \R^2$ the boundary geometry near each $x \in \partial E_\eps$ is defined solely by those $y \in \partial E$ that lie near the \emph{extremal contributors} (Definition~\ref{Def_Extremal_Outward_Directions_and_Contributors}) of $x$.
-Building on this insight and a related approximation scheme (Definition~\ref{Def_Finite_Approximation_Scheme}) we show that the boundary can be represented locally by a finite union of continuous graphs (Proposition~\ref{Prop_local_representation_exists}).
-This representation plays a pivotal role in the proofs of subsequent.
-Section~\ref{Section_Local_Structure_of_the_Complement} contains an analysis of the topological and geometric structure of the complement $E_\eps^c$ near smooth points, wedges (S1) and shallow singularities (S4--S5).
+Building on this observation and a related approximation scheme (Definition~\ref{Def_Finite_Approximation_Scheme}), we show that the boundary $\partial E_\eps$ can be represented locally as a finite union of continuous graphs (Proposition~\ref{Prop_local_representation_exists}).
+This representation plays a central role in the proofs of the subsequent results.
+Section~\ref{Section_Local_Structure_of_the_Complement} contains an analysis of the topological and geometric structure of the complement $\R^2 \setminus E_\eps$ near smooth points, wedges (type S1) and shallow singularities (types S4 and S5).